adityamulik/INFO6205---Final-Project/README.md

 How to check logs?
 Just open the browser console (Command + Option + J for Mac & Control + Shift + I for Windows)

+### Testing:
+How to perform tests?

+Steps:
+* Open terminal on your system
+* Change Directory, type _cd INFO6205---Final-Project---TicTacToe_.
+* Type _npm run test_.

->Project built under the mentorship of **_Professor Robin Hillyards_** in the class INFO6205 - Program, Structures & Algorithms taught in **College of Engineering, Northeastern University**.
+>Project built under the mentorship of **_Professor Robin Hillyard_** in the class INFO6205 - Program, Structures & Algorithms taught in **College of Engineering, Northeastern University**.

 ## Team Members